polsevev/dat250-labs/dat250_assignment_3/dat250-expass3.md

 ![image](./Screenshots/MapReduce.png)

-In my opinion this operation is not very useful, i am just not very creative when no real requirement for the operation is given....
+In my opinion this operation is not very useful, i am just not very creative when no real requirement for the operation is given.